joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 Implementation:

+1. Resistance most likely won’t change often.
-Every character has some type of flesh, the type and density is used to determine “thickness.”
-Most characters will likely have average skin.
+2. Every character has some type of flesh, the type and density is used to determine “thickness” using the following table; most characters should have average skin.

 |Thickness |Resistance |
 |:---------|:---------:|